Maryland Pharmacy Technician Licensing Guide

 These training programs must include a minimum of 160 hours of in-person work experience to ensure hands-on exposure in a pharmacy setting.

-Important Considerations for the Maryland-Specific Pathway
+Important considerations for the Maryland-specific pathway

 • In-Person training requirement: Unlike PTCB-recognized programs, which can often be completed entirely online, Maryland Board-approved training programs must include at least 160 hours of in-person work experience.
 This requirement makes them less flexible for individuals seeking online or self-paced learning options.